Click here for my less recent

 I work on a bunch of different areas.
-Current interests like in the
+Current interests lie in the

-Tate cohomology, Galois cohomology.
+Tate cohomology, and Galois cohomology.
 Visit my research page for more

 information.
-My research is being supported by grants from the National
+My research is being currently supported by a grant from the National

 Security Agency (NSA).

-I am the organiser of the algebra seminar at Illinois State.
+I am one of the organisers of the algebra seminar at Illinois State.
 If you would

 like to give a talk in the seminar please let me know.
 We meet on